burakbasbug/SAVE-Interface-Client/README.md

 ### 5.2 How to connect the simulation to the Mosquitto server

 - default mosquitto port number is currently `8883`
-- to change the default port there are two options: Either set the environment variable `SIMULATION_MQTT_PORT` or edit the mosquitto port mapping in the `docker-compose.yml` file.
+- to change the default port there are two options: Either set the environment variable `SAVE_MQTT_PORT` or edit the mosquitto port mapping in the `docker-compose.yml` file.

 ### Presentation